 Guide

-Best Subreddits to Find Startup Ideas and Pain Points (2026, by Niche)
+Best Subreddits to Find Startup Ideas and Pain Points (2026)

-41 subreddits worth reading for startup ideas and market research, organized by niche and linked straight to real, scored pain points.
+41 subreddits for startup ideas and market research, organized by niche and linked to real, scored pain points.
 Plus the trap most lists miss.

-The best subreddits for finding startup ideas depend on your niche, but the honest starting list is: r/SaaS, r/startups, r/Entrepreneur, and r/indiehackers for general founder pain, plus a niche-specific subreddit for whatever you actually want to build in (r/ecommerce, r/freelance, r/Emailmarketing, and so on).
-Below is the full list, organized by niche, with each one linked to a live page of the real, scored pain points we found there, so you do not have to take our word for it.
+The best subreddits for startup ideas depend on your niche.
+Start with r/SaaS, r/startups, r/Entrepreneur, and r/indiehackers for general founder pain, then add a niche subreddit for what you want to build (r/ecommerce, r/freelance, r/Emailmarketing, and so on).
+Below, each one links to the real, scored pain points we found there.

 "Where do I even look?" is the single most common thing we hear from founders trying to validate an idea.
 When we went through the Reddit posts people write about this exact struggle, that question came up more than anything else, more than "is my idea good" or "how do I market this."
 People know Reddit has the answer.
 They just do not know which room to walk into.